eliseshaffer/portfolio/src/_posts/2018-02-11-thoughts-on-javascript.md

 layout: post
 title:  Thoughts On Javascript
 date:   2018-02-11
+excerpt: "I’ve seen several threads arguing over JavaScript recently, and it’s starting to get to me.
+Before I go into my personal feelings about Javascript, I feel compelled to say this: We’re stuck with JavaScript."
 ---

 I’ve seen several threads arguing over JavaScript recently, and it’s starting to get to me.
 Before I go into my personal feelings about Javascript, I feel compelled to say this: We’re stuck with JavaScript.